 The impact and sustainability of family businesses

 Not all companies are equal in the face of climate change.
-Family-run businesses are better equipped than others, as by definition they have a long-term horizon.
+Family-run businesses are better equipped than others, given their inherent long-term horizons.

 Local roots, a web of trusting relationships, a long-term culture: it's hardly surprising that French family businesses demonstrated a high degree of resilience during the pandemic crisis.
 Although they rarely make the headlines, they nevertheless represent over 80% of our productive fabric.

-However, they all face the same difficulty: passing on the business.
+However, they all face the same problem: passing on the business.
 In fact, over two-thirds of them do not make it past the second generation, and this percentage decreases with each successive generation.

-Passing on an estate also means passing on a certain attitude to the world.
-Here, it's the new generation of a large family association refusing to take a plane to attend a seminar lasting a few days.
-There, it's a descendant who is directing all his investments towards agro-forestry.
-When it's not the entire historic business that is being redirected by an heiress in search of a balance with the family history...
+Handing down on an estate also means passing on a certain outlook on the world.
+In one case, it's the new generation of a large family association refusing to take a plane to attend a seminar over a few days.
+In another, a descendant is directing all of his investments towards agro-forestry.
+Sometimes, it might even be an heiress in search of a balance with her family history who ends up changing the direction of the entire business...

-In a family business, concern for future generations is not an abstraction: when it comes to passing on productive capital to heirs, the link is tangible.
-Passing on means maintaining this link.
+In a family business, concern for future generations is not an abstraction: when it comes to transferring productive capital to heirs, the bond is palpable.
+Passingf things on means preserving this bond.

-So how can we facilitate intergenerational dialogue and create the conditions for a serene handover?
+What, then, can be done to facilitate intergenerational dialogue and create the conditions for a smooth handover?

-A heritage that is passed on is also human and intangible capital, a capacity to create jobs, to support local industries and to take a long-term view.
-The key to long-term success lies in our ability to redirect our activities and redeploy our capital to keep pace with the economic changes of our time.
+A legacy that is passed on is also human and intangible capital, a capacity to create jobs, support local industries and take a long-term view.
+The key to long-term success lies in an ability to redirect activities and redeploy capital to keep up with the economic changes of the time.
 Two centuries ago, the Peugeots were millers.
 Then the family mill became a foundry, the foundry became a factory, the factory, automobile production lines.
 Today's industrial revolution is one of impact.
-Taking into account the social and environmental consequences of one's activity is not a matter of greatness of spirit: it's the guarantee of maintaining the conditions for future profitability.
+Taking into account the social and environmental consequences of one's activity is not a matter of magnanimity: it ensures that the conditions for future profitability are maintained.

-For a company director with a genuine concern for the long term, putting impact at the heart of his industrial project today is a way of stepping over the critical transmission stage.
-Indeed, it's a philosophy of action that brings everyone together: some because they want to see what they've created endure, others because they'd be prepared to refuse an inheritance that they couldn't turn into a vehicle for commitment.
+For a company manager with a genuine concern for the long term, putting impact at the heart of his industrial project today is a way of overcoming the critical handover stage.
+Indeed, it is a philosophy of action that brings everyone together: some because they want to see what they've created endure, others because they would be willing to turn down an inheritance that they couldn't turn into a vehicle for commitment.

 Become a player in the impact revolution for future generations

-Investing and becoming involved with impact entrepreneurs is one way of initiating and spreading this approach: learning by doing, as it were.
+Investing and becoming involved with impact entrepreneurs is one way of initiating and expanding this approach: learning by doing, as it were.
 There are several ways for family businesses to get involved: investing in evergreen funds, creating a dedicated investment vehicle or participating in a specialized multi-family office.
-The most ambitious even go so far as to run an in-house deal impact club, which has the indirect advantage of creating links between the generations.
+The most ambitious even set up an impact club deal within the family, which has the indirect advantage of creating links between the generations.

-To realize their full potential, impact finance start-ups will need the patient capital and experience of the managing families of France's finest SMEs and ETIs, who can give new meaning to their mission.
+To realize their full potential, impact finance start-ups will need the patient capital and experience of the managing families of France's finest SMEs, who can give new meaning to their mission.
 Impact finance and family businesses are a marriage of the heart and the mind.

 Subscribe to our newsletter and explore the future of impact and climate tech investment